Zeyu-Li/django-tutorial/README.md

 django-admin startapp #appNameHere
 ```

-For this tutorial, I will name it login (I recommend apps being lowercase while the project is in uppercase for the sake of clarity)
+For this tutorial, I will name it tutorial (I recommend apps being lowercase while the project is in uppercase for the sake of clarity)

 Now we see a new folder called login